 With the rise of social engineering attacks, it is essential for organizations to embed security awareness into the organizational mindset.
 Employees must be trained to recognize and report potential threats swiftly.
-By cultivating a culture of risk awareness, organizations can ensure that employees remain vigilant and proactive in safeguarding against security breaches.
-A heightened sense of awareness and critical thinking skills (such as analyzing the context and corroborating from trusted sources) from employees can help organizations counterbalance the threats posed by malicious actors.
+By cultivating a culture of risk awareness, organizations

 Additionally, cyberattacks often highlight the issues in business processes.
 Organizational hierarchies rely on trust in the individuals, with instructions often conveyed via email or workflow tools.
 With the increased use of digital communication and the ability of threat actors to intercept these communications, it's crucial to verify the authenticity of these interactions.
 AI can address this by incorporating real-time risk assessments into business processes.
-For instance, when executing high-risk transactions-like transferring money-Al can score the activity, assess risk, and enable informed decision-making.
+For instance, when executing high-risk transactions-like transferring money-AI can score the activity, assess risk, and enable informed decision-making.
 Leveraging AI to evaluate risky transactions ensures greater security and protects people and processes besides assets.
 Ultimately, human oversight over autonomous AI systems and a clear demarcation of duties can help ensure efficiencies while remaining secure.
 In the trifecta of people, process, and technology, it is essential that all these three elements seamlessly integrate to create a resilient and robust defense.